SALVATION: FIVE (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

 If we could see with the eyes of the Holy Spirit what is occurring in the Body of Christ today we might notice that it exceeds in glory that which took place in the first century.
 We need to ask the Lord to anoint our eyes with His ointment so we can see as He sees.

 The first “day” of Hosea was a time of planting seed.
 It was characterized by the ministry of Christ in and with the Apostles and by the spreading of the Gospel throughout the earth.
 It was characterized also by the establishing of the definitive Scripture, the New Testament writings.

-And by the hands of the apostles were many signs and wonders wrought among the people; (and they were all with one accord in Solomon's porch.
-And of the rest durst no man join himself to them: but the people magnified them.)
-(Acts 5:12,13)
+And through the hands of the apostles many signs and wonders were done among the people.
+And they were all with one accord in Solomon’s Porch.

 The exaltation of the Apostles apparently caused multitudes of believers to be added to the Lord.
 The supremacy of the ministry of the Apostles was a necessary part of the infancy of the Church.

 We do not fall into the temptation of idolizing men if we keep in mind that the ministry of the Apostles was nothing more nor less than the ministry of Christ Himself, God’s Apostle, being exercised through them.
 Peter, James, John, Thomas, Paul, and the rest were ordinary men, as we can observe from the account of their actions.
 Christ will use whom He will.